Switcheo/tradehub/README.md

   switcheocli tx subaccount activate-sub-account --from oraclewallet --keyring-backend file -y --fees 100000000swth -b block oraclewallet <oraclewallet-swth-address> <val-swth-address>
   ```

-This will allow your `oraclewallet` to send oracle votes on behalf of your `val` wallet.
-You should run `switcheoctl restart` after linking your wallets, this will allow the oracle to start correctly.
+You should run `switcheoctl restart` after linking your wallets, this will allow the oracle service to start correctly.

 ## Upgrading your node